CNN's Jim Clancy, internationally renowned journalist and news anchor,

-We learned a few days ago that there has now been an official response by the JMI to the charges we published about their incubation of a new generation of young, terrorism-loving media professionals: the JMI published a retraction of their Ahlam Tamimi "success model" article on January 7, 2015 (here).
+We learned a few days ago that there has now been an official response by the JMI to the charges we published about their incubation of a new generation of young, terrorism-loving media professionals.
+In fact, we're told the JMI has published a retraction of their Ahlam Tamimi "success model" article on January 7, 2015 (here).

 The Institute has received complaints that drew our attention to an article published by one of the students on the "journalists" site, which is run by the students directly and dedicated only to showcase their work.
 After reviewing this article, it was revealed that it did not abide by the Institute’s values and professional standards therefore it was removed from the site.
 Here Jordan Media Institute would like to stress that it will continue its efforts to ensure the preservation of professional values and standards and respect them at all times.

 For all the JMI's public statements about "preservation of professional values and standards and respect", the only response we personally have gotten from them - after going through proper channels and addressing them in the politest of terms - has been an offensive one-line email from their director of training referring to junk mail and ignoring the issues.
 About as shabby as it gets in our estimation.